dart-lang/language/working/0546-patterns/patterns-feature-specification.md

-To support this, every pattern has a context type schema which is used as the downwards inference context on the matched value expression in pattern variable declarations and pattern-if statements.
+To support this, every pattern has a context type schema which is used as the downwards inference context on the matched value expression in pattern variable declarations and pattern assignments.
 This is a type *schema* because there may be holes in the type:

 ```dart
 var (a, int b) = ... // Schema is `(?, int)`.